arangodb/docs/3.9/aql/functions-arangosearch.md

 - **path** (attribute path expression): the attribute to test in the document
 - **phrasePart** (string\|array\|object): text to search for in the tokens.
-  Can also be an array comprised of string, array and object tokens (object tokens introduced in v3.7.0, see below) or tokens interleaved with numbers of *skipTokens* (introduced in v3.6.0).
+  Can also be an [array](#example-using-phrase-with-an-array-of-tokens) comprised of string, array and [object tokens](#object-tokens), or tokens interleaved with numbers of *skipTokens*.
 The specified *analyzer* is applied to string and array tokens, but not for object tokens.
-- **skipTokens** (number, _optional_): amount of tokens to treat as wildcards
+- **skipTokens** (number, _optional_): amount of tokens to treat as wildcards (introduced in v3.6.0)
 - **analyzer** (string, _optional_): name of an [Analyzer](../analyzers.html).
   Uses the Analyzer of a wrapping `ANALYZER()` call if not specified or defaults to `"identity"`